yuzehh/VI-Map/README.md

 cd VI-Map/infrastructure/
 python3 vis_pred.py
 ```
-This process will generate HD maps for different infrastructures’ inputs, and you can find the results in the "infrastructure/vis_results" directory.
+This process will generate HD maps for different infrastructures' inputs, and you can find the results in the "infrastructure/vis_results" directory.
 The images labeled as "evalXXX.png" are the visualizations of the generated HD maps.

 ## Vehicle-End Code and Evaluation